plotly/plotly.py/doc/python/hover-text-and-formatting.md

 ### Advanced Hover Template

-This produces the same graphic as in "Specifying the formatting and labeling of custom fields in a Plotly Express figure using a hovertemplate" above, but does so with the `customdata` and `text` parameters of `graph_objects`.
+This produces the same graphic as in "Specifying the formatting and labeling of custom fields in a Plotly Express figure using a hover template" above, but does so with the `customdata` and `text` parameters of `graph_objects`.
 It shows how to specify columns from a dataframe to include in the `customdata` array using the `df[["col_i", "col_j"]]` subsetting notation.
-It then references those variables using e.g. `%{customdata[0]}` in the hovertemplate.
+It then references those variables using e.g. `%{customdata[0]}` in the hover template.
 It includes comments about major differences between the parameters used by `graph_objects` and `plotly.express`.

 ```python
 import plotly.graph_objects as go